Ann-Geo/Ann-Geo.github.io/_pages/about.md

   - /about.html
 ---

 I am an HPC Systems Software Engineer at Oak Ridge National Laboratory.
-My areas of focus are file system software development for Lustre and ZFS and deployment of petascale file system software of leadership class supercomputers.
+My areas of focus are file system software development for Lustre and ZFS and deployment of petascale file system software on leadership class supercomputers.
 I also conduct research on emerging Edge computing ecosystems emphasizing on their distributed system architecture and design aspects.

 Recent Publications
 ======